xuanming/xuanming-core/memo/main.md

         `- page.yml

     The data could be retrieved by data.theme.blog, data.disqus.url.
+*   For the book extension, make reader view in firefox available.
 *   Theme only contains js and css, not layout.
 The frame will include the layout and some helpers.
 A frame may come with some predefined themes in it.
 So a theme should depend on certain frame.
 *   Helpers should have scope.
 Some helpers could only be available in their own extension or some specific frames.
+*   Modules in extensions should have their own configuraion, which could be listed in the command.
 *   Plugin types:
     1. Frame.
 Route, converter, layout and js.
 Optional depends on helper.
 Ember.js is an example of frame.